 - In a second study, reported in the journal Mediators of Inflammation, thyme and oregano oils were used in conjunction and found to benefit colitis in mice.
 The oils reduced the levels of cytokines, biochemical traditionally associated with inflammation.
 The results found oil treatment led to lower mortality and reduced tissue damage in the animals.

-- A third study an investigation reported in the journal Phytomedicine examined the effects of carvacrol on liver regeneration.
+- In a third study, an investigation reported in the journal Phytomedicine examined the effects of carvacrol on liver regeneration.
 Carvacrol is one of the key active ingredients in oregano oil.
 Rats with their livers surgically removed were assigned to two different groups.
 One group was treated with carvacrol and the other served as the control group.
 The carvacrol group experienced noticeably increased liver-weight gain.

 - A fourth study found in Phytomedicine discovered that carvacrol protected the livers of rats that also had blood supply restricted to those organs.
 The investigators found that carvacrol was nontoxic to rat livers used in the study.